Know About Delivery or Online food ordering App- Hope Or Hype?

 Before your business starts offering the services directly to the customers, it’s better to do testing where the food quality and taste are checked when they are delivered in a take-out container.
 After the restaurant launch, keep a quality control person that checks everything right from food taste to other supplies like- sides, drinks, napkins, desserts, and more.

 It starts with uploading the best cuisines with alluring images that let hunger pangs.
 Be consistent in working hours so that customers know when your business can meet the orders.
 Leverage social power to spread word of mouth and make the restaurant’s food viral.
-Make the first experience memorable by delivering fun collectibles or a handwritten note along with food order.
+Make the first experience memorable by delivering fun collectibles or a handwritten note along with a food order.
 Build rapport and community with high responsiveness.
 Listen to customers to bridge the gap and make your restaurant the top choice of customers.

 - Kitchen sharing is a good practice of getting a kitchen without investing a penny in equipment, maintenance, and infrastructure.
 It’s a cost-effective option to share the technology cost as well.